hc-bondis/plista-api/README.md

 class PizzaResponse extends Response {

 	/**
-	 * We can declare any member variables here, and because alli the other member
+	 * We can declare any member variables here, and because all the other member
 	 * variables are private, they can even have the same names as declared in the
 	 * abstract Response class
 	 */